 EZ: A pertinent issue “Folding Beijing” engages with is the relationship between humans and machines.
 How is this addressed in your new short story collection, AI: The Mirror of Man?

-HFJ: The six short stories in my new book all touch on human nature.
+HJF: The six short stories in my new book all touch on human nature.
 The era of artificial intelligence enables us to gain a better understanding of human nature.
 In the process of configuring the differences between human beings and artificial intelligence, and the different methods of thinking between humans and machines, we can acquire a deeper knowledge of ourselves.
-This process allows us to detect and cherish those precious qualities within humanity that have been neglected, such as compassion and empathy for others, self-awareness, free will, interpersonal communications, and so on so forth.
+This process allows us to detect and cherish those precious qualities within humanity that have been neglected, such as compassion and empathy for others, self-awareness, free will, interpersonal communications, and so on and so forth.
 We often see these qualities in children’s curious eyes and their sincerity.

 EZ: Thank you Jingfang, for your valuable insights into “Folding Beijing” and Chinese SF.

-Interviewer: Emily Yu Zong has a PhD in English Literature from the University of Queensland, where she remains an honorary research fellow.
+Emily Yu Zong has a PhD in English Literature from the University of Queensland, where she remains an honorary research fellow.
 Her doctoral thesis on Asian Australian and Asian American women writers was awarded the 2016 UQ Dean’s Award for Outstanding Higher Degree by Research Theses.
 Her research interests include ethnic Asian literature, gender and sexuality, and literature and the environment.
-She has published academic articles, interviews, and book reviews in Journal of Intercultural Studies, JASAL, New Scholar, Mascara, and Australian Women’s Book Review.
+She has published academic articles, interviews, and book reviews in Journal of Intercultural Studies, JASAL, New Scholar, Mascara Literary Review, and Australian Women’s Book Review.